gveran22/MetaIBS/analysis-individual/Nagel-2016/01_Dada2-Nagel_Notes.md

 - **Quality** - average (Q around 30)

 ## Primers
-- V4 variable regions (about 450bp)
+- V4 variable region (about 250bp)
 - FWD - 515F - 5’ - GTGCCAGCMGCCGCGGTAA - 3’
 - REV -  806R - 5’ - GGACTACHVGGGTWTCTAAT - 3’
 - forward primer found at the beginning of the reads & reverse primer found at the end of \~50% of the reads